 The PDRA will spend a proportion of their time working on these projects in collaboration with Professor Marc Lackenby, but the PDRA may also spend time working independently on projects of their own in this general area.

 This is one of two PDRA positions associated with this project.
-The other PDRA will be more focused on the application of machine learning to pure mathematics.
+The other PDRA will be more focused on the theoretical aspects of algorithms in low-dimensional topology and geometry.

 Responsibilities

 The successful candidate will be expected to: